 Fear is another common problem.
 Sky booms, in the form of fireworks or thunderstorms, cause dogs to flee.

 They don't understand the noise will follow them wherever they go.
-So they'll often end up far from home.
+So they'll end up far from home.

 Below, I'll summarize the most effective and efficient ways to keep your dog safe at home.